Daeron Meyer / Resume / Contact Information Phone Number: (414)-810-6736

 References/Code Samples: Available upon request.

-- Daeron has more than twenty years of experience designing and developing software to solve a wide range of business and research problems spanning the domains of Manufacturing, Marketing and Financial Services.
-He has extensive experience with both Service Oriented and Event Driven Architectures.
+- Daeron has more than 25 years of experience designing and developing software to solve a wide range of business and research problems spanning the domains of Manufacturing, Marketing and Financial Services.
+He has extensive experience with Service Oriented and Event Driven Architectures.

 - 1990-1993: University of Wisconsin (Madison, WI)